There are a number of Christian concepts being imitated by secular religion.

 - The secular culture of death is creeping over society, increasing abortion, voluntary euthanasia and abuse of the elderly, and influencing the medical profession.

 - Secular science wants no debate over its locked-in gains.

 - Secular religion has its heretics.
 Antony Flew was the archbishop of atheism in the UK before Richard Dawkins assumed the mantle.
-When Flew changed his mind in his old age and wrote a book in 2007 There is a God: How the World’s Most Notorious Atheist Changed His Mind, he was pilloried by his erstwhile friends.
+When Flew changed his mind in his old age and in 2007 published a book There is a God: How the World’s Most Notorious Atheist Changed His Mind, he was pilloried by his erstwhile friends.
 He moved from atheism to deism, but not to Trinitarian Christianity.

 - Secular fears about the future have been as apocalyptic as the Bible, but not as optimistic as the Bible.
 Project Fear is a regular secular tool.